dharvpat/dharvpat/README.md

 # 👋 Hi there, I'm Dharv Patel!

 Welcome to my GitHub profile!
-I'm a passionate software developer and data enthusiast specializing in machine learning, natural language processing, and neural networks.
-Explore my projects below to see what I'm working on and how I bring ideas to life through code.
+I'm a passionate software developer and data enthusiast with a keen interest in machine learning, natural language processing, and neural networks.
+My journey in technology began with a curiosity about how data can be harnessed to solve real-world problems, leading me to dive deep into the realms of AI and data science.

-## 🚀 Projects
+## 🚀 My Journey

+From tinkering with simple Python scripts during my college days to building complex machine learning models, I started working on code in a scientific environment, namely, physics.
+In this job, I came across image processing and that led me to do a deep dive on image processing.
+In this, I learned about CUDA, and Vision Transformers, wanting to streamline our code, I implemented a straigh-off-the-shelf Vision Transformer which was very overkill for the purposes of the Project.
+This is why my journey started with a focus on data/statistics driven approaches(As seen in the projects below).
+Soon after, I came across deep learning models through which I was mesmerized by the bounds of AI (Also showcased below).
+This led me to pursue a master's in AI, which exposed me to variety of different but equally interesting niches of ML/AI.
+I've explored all of the niches I've encountered and am still passionate about AI as a whole.

+These niches were interesting but challenging nonetheless, Each of the following projects took solid effort to build sometimes spanning months or years.
+Despite the challenges, each project has been a rewarding learning experience that has strengthened my problem-solving abilities and technical expertise.
+I am committed to continuing this journey, eager to take on new challenges and contribute to innovative solutions across a variety of fields including but not limited to Computer Vision and Signal Processing (As shown by my project doing a deepdive into Image Compression and Noise Cancellation in a chaotic signal).

-### 📈 **Time Series Data Prediction**
+### 📈 **Key Projects**

 #### [State Space Model](https://github.com/dharvpat/time-series-data-prediction-SSM)
-Harnessing the power of **State Space Models**, this project focuses on the statistical approximation of complex time series data.
-Ideal for scenarios where data fluctuations stem from unpredictable factors such as human behavior, supply/demand shifts, or volatile weather patterns.
-Dive into the methodology and see how these models provide robust predictions amidst uncertainty.
+In this project, I delved into **State Space Models** to perform statistical approximations of complex time series data.
+Faced with unpredictable factors like human behavior and volatile weather patterns, I developed a robust model that provides accurate predictions amidst uncertainty, demonstrating the practical applications of statistical methods in real-world scenarios.

 #### [SVM Time Series Prediction](https://github.com/dharvpat/SVM-Time-series-data-prediction)
 Utilizing **Support Vector Machines (SVM)**, this project performs numerical approximation of time series data.
-Perfect for datasets influenced by predictable factors like natural phenomena or consistent physical processes.
-Explore how SVMs can effectively capture underlying patterns to deliver precise forecasts.
+Perfect for datasets influenced by predictable factors like natural phenomena or consistent physical processes, I explored how SVMs can effectively capture underlying patterns to deliver precise forecasts.

 #### [LSTM Stock Prediction](https://github.com/dharvpat/LSTM_stock_prediciton)
 Leveraging **Long Short-Term Memory (LSTM) Networks**, this deep learning project models recurrent processes within time series data.
 Tailored for stock market predictions, it captures the intricate dependencies and recursive changes in stock prices, offering highly accurate forecasting capabilities.